ufersa/plataforma-sabia/packages/web/README.md

 1. Rename the `.env.example` to `.env` and replace the variables values.
 2. Make sure you have started the [API server](../api/README.md).
+3. Install the dependencies: `npm run install`.
-3. Start the server: `npm run dev` (`npm run start` for production mode).
+4. Start the server: `npm run dev` (`npm run start` for production mode).
-4. The service will be available at: `http://localhost:8000`.
+5. The service will be available at: `http://localhost:8000`.

 ## Running the Tests